andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

-Inspection of the flame graph shows the result.
-Completely isolating this data computation allows guaranteed strict equality failure with virtually no consequence.
-A 0.7 ms rerender speed is miniscule.
-On top of that, the rerender overhead of this component stays constant, regardless of the number of `TableRow` elements that are rendered (within reason).
-A UI render cycle occurs on any state update, but it does not meaningfully affect performance.
+This design allows unoptimized operations to have virtually no performance-related consequences.
+The flame graph shows a miniscule 0.7ms render speed.

 ![performance of click all checkbox using unoptimized app](../images/table-rows-rerender-overhead.png)

 ### Isolate zero-dependency and static UI

-It is ideal to group zero-dependency UI into a separate component; they will never have a reason to rerender itself, nor propagate rerenders down to its children.
-In this use case, `table`, `tbody` and `tr` for the column headers never change, so it makes sense to group them into a component that do not accept nor provide any data.
-The DOM nodes in this component will never have a reason to be checked for differences.
+UI that do not accept nor provide `props` never have a reason to rerender after initial mount.
+In this case a subset of the `table` HTML are static and never need to be diffed for changes.
+The components rendered have no parent `props`. `Table` will never be a source of rerenders for them.
+All these can be grouped together into one component.
 Remember to wrap these types of components in `React.memo`.

 ```jsx
 import React from "react";